Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Obstructions and embedding constructions

-\begin{constr} ({\it 0-Surgical Embeddings}): Let $M$ be a $0$-surgery along a link $L \subset S^3$ where $L$ is the union of two links $L = L_1 \cup L_2$ such that $L_i$ is smoothly slice for $i \in \{1,2\}$.
-Then $M$ admits a smooth embedding into $S^4$. \begin{proof} The idea of the proof is to consider $S^4$ as the union of two $4$-balls, separated via a great $3$-sphere.
+\begin{proof} The idea of the proof is to consider $S^4$ as the union of two $4$-balls, separated via a great $3$-sphere.
 Let $D_1$ be a collection of slice discs in the first hemi-sphere whose boundary is $L_1$, and let $D_2$ be a collection of slice discs in the second hemi-sphere whose boundary is $L_2$.
-Then $M$ can be obtained by an embedded surgery on the great $3$-sphere along the discs $D_1 \cup D_2$. {\psfrag{d1}[tl][tl][0.8][0]{$D_1$} \psfrag{d2}[tl][tl][0.8][0]{$D_2$} \psfrag{s3}[tl][tl][1][0]{$S^3$} \psfrag{s4}[tl][tl][1][0]{$S^4$} \psfrag{M}[tl][tl][1][0]{$M$} } \centerline{$M$ as an embedded surgery on $S^3 \subset S^4$} \end{proof} \end{constr}
+Then $M$ can be obtained by an embedded surgery on the great $3$-sphere along the discs $D_1 \cup D_2$, see Figure \ref{0-surg-emb}. \end{proof} \end{constr}

 Some examples of links which are the disjoint union of two slice links are: the Hopf link ($M = S^3$), the Whitehead link ($M=S^1 \ltimes_{ } (S^1\times S^1)$), and the Borromean rings ($M=S^1\times S^1 \times S^1$) \cite{CrispH}.